 The leadership skills that Mr. Terry learned on the football field would eventually translate into every aspect of his life.
 He earned his B.B.A. in 1938.
 He was employed by Procter & Gamble until World War II broke out.
 He was 26 years old, starting a career in Kansas City, and taking care of a wife and two young children.
 In 1943, Mr. Terry decided to join the U.S. Navy.
 On his application, as his reason for joining, he wrote, “I am applying because I think my country now needs men like myself.”
 He listed hunting, golf, boxing, and football as activities that could have a bearing on his placement.

 After his officer training, Mr. Terry volunteered for service on Patrol Torpedo (PT) boats, which were small, swift, and heavily armed vessels that the Japanese called “Devil Boats.”
-The Navy recognized that (PT) Boat crews were similar in size to football teams, so men with football and other competitive sports backgrounds were selected as officer candidates.
+The Navy recognized that PT Boat crews were similar in size to football teams, so men with football and other competitive sports backgrounds were selected as officer candidates.
 After his training, Mr. Terry was shipped off to the South Pacific, where he eventually became Captain of PT-326 in 1944.
-His squadron was nickamed the “All American Squadron” due to the large number of officers who had been All American football players.
+His squadron was nicknamed the “All American Squadron” due to the large number of officers who had been All American football players.

 “We had radar on our boat and we watched the enemy ships coming up the Strait.
-On the radar you could usually see big stationary shapes that were islands.
+On the radar, you could usually see big stationary shapes that were islands.
 At one point, one of my crew pointed with amazement at the edge of the radar screen and said ‘Captain, that isn’t an island.
 It’s moving.
 That’s a ship.’”.
 It was an extremely dangerous time for Mr. Terry, and he could vividly recall how lucky he had been to survive the Philippines campaign.

 Mr. Terry’s wartime experience undoubtedly shaped him and influenced him in ways that continue to impact the Foundation that bears his name.
 As he told Foundation President, Ed Cotham on several occasions, it “was probably the most important event that I was ever personally involved in.”

-When the Terrys set up the Terry Foundation, they chose to emphasize leadership and service, qualities that Mr. Terry had learned and developed during World War II, as a PT Boat Captain in the Pacific.
+When the Terrys set up the Terry Foundation, they chose to emphasize leadership and service, qualities that Mr. Terry had learned and developed during World War II as a PT Boat Captain in the Pacific.
 Read more about Mr. Terry’s Service in, “A PT Boat Captain in the Pacific“

 Achieving Success in Business

 Mr. Terry returned to Procter & Gamble, from which he was recruited to set up a chain of appliance stores, serving as General Manager until 1951.
-At that time, Mr. Terry went into business for himself in lumber, construction, and development, building several residential subdivisions in Texas and other states.
+At that time, Mr. Terry went into business for himself in lumber, construction, and development; building several residential subdivisions in Texas and other states.

 Over the following years, Mr. Terry founded several businesses in various fields, including Business Funds, Marathon Manufacturing, Crutcher Resources, Allied Bancshares, and Farm & Home Savings.
-Beginning in 1979, he became a director and chairman of the executive committee of Penn Central Corp., a position he held until 1986.
+Beginning in 1979, he became a director and chairman of the Executive Committee of Penn Central Corp., a position he held until 1986.
 In 1981, he founded the Terry Companies, a multi-state corporation involved in oil & gas exploration and development.

 The Creation of the Terry Foundation